Quick Take

 Population

-As of 2020, there are over 18 million black and white warblers in the wild.
-Their population is considered current with no major fluctuations.
-However, they are going through a moderate decline, declining at a 10% rate over the last ten years.
-But short-term trends suggest it is not a significant issue.
+As of 2026, there are over 18 million black and white warblers in the wild.
+Their population is undergoing a moderate decline, with an estimated 10% decrease over the last ten years, though this decline is considered statistically non-significant.
 Its number one ongoing threat is climate change and severe weather, which puts stress on the species and reduces their reproductive success.

 Sources